Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 However, you don’t need to be completely disappointed as this opened up a huge opportunity in the market and there were other manufacturers happy to step in.

-If you want to find out more about the Eufy device and our other alternative recommendations, head over to our full post on the topic.
+If you want to find out more about the Eufy video doorbell and a few other recommendations, you can see my full post on video doorbells with no ongoing costs.

 Featured image credit: Ring.com